Faux16/crml/wiki/Quickstart.md

 **"Invalid YAML"**
 - Check indentation (use spaces, not tabs)
-- Run `crml validate` to see specific errors
+- Run `crml-lang validate` to see specific errors

 **"Simulation takes too long"**
 - Reduce `--runs` to 1000 for faster results